-The mistreatment of Jon Waters shined a light on the corrupt agenda of the OSU Trustees: All roads wind back to Jeffrey Wadsworth and Battelle Memorial Institute
+The mistreatment of Jon Waters shined a light on the corrupt agenda of some OSU Trustees: All roads wind back to Jeffrey Wadsworth and Battelle Memorial Institute

 We reached out to Leader Technologies in Columbus, Ohio for background on their past relationships to Battelle and Lawrence Livermore National Laboratory (LLNL).
 We received a treasure trove of evidence tying Jeffrey Wadsworth, and his former VP, Alex R. Fischer, to the misappropriation of Leader’s invention for social networking.